-In recent years, cost of sales per SWU has trended upward.
-Beginning in 2003, this trend has reversed as a result of the favorable impact of purchases from Russia under the new market-based contract, workforce reductions and plant consolidation initiatives, and lower costs for depleted uranium disposition.
+Beginning in 2003, cost of sales benefited from the favorable impact of purchases from Russia under the new market-based contract, workforce reductions and plant consolidation initiatives.
+The full effect of lower costs will benefit cost of sales in future periods due to the average inventory cost method and USEC's significant SWU inventories.

-Cost of sales amounted to \$251.6 million in the three months ended March 31, 2003, an increase of \$22.6 million (or 10%) from \$229.0 million in the corresponding period of 2002.
-The increase primarily reflects the 9% increase in the volume of SWU sold and the higher volume of uranium sales.
-Cost of sales per SWU, based on the average cost inventory method, in the three months ended March 31, 2003, declined as a result of lower production costs, higher production efficiency, and purchases of SWU under the Russian Contract based on market-based pricing terms effective in 2003.
+Cost of sales amounted to \$533.3 million in the six months ended June 30, 2003, an increase of \$18.8 million (or 4%) from \$514.5 million in the corresponding period of 2002.
+The increase primarily reflects the 3% increase in the volume of SWU sold and the higher volume of uranium sales.
+Cost of sales per SWU, based on the average cost inventory method, improved by 4% as a result of purchases of SWU under the Russian Contract based on market-based pricing terms effective in 2003 and lower production costs and higher production efficiency at the Paducah plant.